-If you are a former military service member living with Parkinson’s Disease, you may be eligible for disability compensation through the United States Department of Veterans Affairs.
-There are a few steps that you will need to complete to receive these disability benefits.
+If you are a former military service member living with Parkinson’s Disease, you may be eligible for compensation through the United States Department of Veterans Affairs.
+There are a few steps that you will need to complete to receive a VA rating and disability benefits for Parkinson’s, as well as benefits for conditions that are secondary to Parkinson’s Disease.

-Parkinson’s disease (PD) is a chronic and progressive movement disorder, and is the most common neurodegenerative movement disorder of aging.
+Parkinson’s disease is a chronic and progressive movement disorder, and is the most common neurodegenerative movement disorder of aging.
 Parkinson’s affects the nerve cells in the substantia nigra area of the brain that produce dopamine.
 Dopamine is a chemical that sends messages to the part of the brain that controls movement and coordination.
 As Parkinson’s progresses, the amount of dopamine produced in the brain decreases, leaving a person unable to control movement normally.

 Common Symptoms of Parkinson’s Disease